 - Serve with homemade tartar sauce, lemon wedges and a green salad.

-- To make tartar sauce, I use about a cup of Vegenaise (a super healthy and non-GMO alternative to regular mayo and you'll find it in the dairy section) and add a teaspoon of dijon mustard, a clove of garlic put through a garlic press, a tablespoon of capers and 2 dill pickle spears diced small.
+- To make tartar sauce, I use about a cup of Vegenaise (a super healthy and non-GMO alternative to regular mayo and you'll find it in the dairy section) or an avocado oil mayonnaise (I love Primal Kitchen brand) and add a teaspoon of dijon mustard, a clove of garlic put through a garlic press, a tablespoon of capers and 2 dill pickle spears diced small.
 Mix it all together and serve with the salmon burgers.
 So yum!

-- Put the crackers in a baggie and use a rolling pin to crumble them.
+- If you’re using crackers, put them in a baggie and use a rolling pin to crumble them.